You may be wondering:

 No Soggy Bottoms.

 I’ve been making homemade perfect flaky pie crust and baking perfect pies for over 40 years.
 I’ve tried many different recipes and there are some really good ones out there.
-Did you know there is one that uses vodka? 🙂
+Have you tried the one that uses vodka? 🙂

 The # 1 question I get asked by readers is “What is the secret to perfect flaky pie crust?” , so it’s not just you!